 Tourism is thriving in Carcassonne—often too thriving for locals who move out during the summer, renting their apartments to visitors.

 A 10-minute drive from the center of Carcassonne is a stunning 18-hole golf course, and a natural leisure park with freshwater swimming, hikes, and picnicking.
 Within an hour from Carcassonne you can be sunning yourself on the sandy beaches of the Mediterranean, and within 90 minutes skiing in the Pyrenees.
-There are thousands of acres of vineyards producing many award-wining wines to visit, the wilderness of the Black Mountains and the Corbières hills to explore, awe-inspiring medieval castles to discover, the cosmopolitan city of Toulouse an hour west along the freeway, and Spain just a hop and a skip across the border.
+There are thousands of acres of vineyards producing many award-winning wines to visit, the wilderness of the Black Mountains and the Corbières hills to explore, awe-inspiring medieval castles to discover, the cosmopolitan city of Toulouse an hour west along the freeway, and Spain just a hop and a skip across the border.